sguox002/leetcode/leetcode-all.md

 - monotonic stack, to use decreasing or increasing need ask what element is to stay in the stack.
 - recursive stack for syntax parsing.
 - stack is very useful and sometimes is also hard!
+<<-636	Exclusive Time of Functions    		53.2%	Medium
+single threaded: given string: "id:start:time" and "id:end:time" using stack: subtract the eliminated time in stack.
+->>
 <<-735	Asteroid Collision    		43.0%	Medium
 given a list of numbers, negative means going left, positive goes right. two meet, the less heavier will explode, same size both will explode.